Are Pistachios Effective In Treating Acne?

 Pistachios, along with almonds are an ancient nut.
 Their availability has been documented centuries ago where they were cultivated and consumed.
 Originating in Middle Eastern countries, they have also been unearthed in Turkey where their trees date back to 7000 BC.
 It is said the Romans took the crop to Europe and one emperor started its cultivation in Italy.

 Pistachios are like almonds and despite the fact that they have been around for centuries together; their acne preventing properties have not been established.
 Being extremely rich in nutrients, pistachios offer both advantages and disadvantages.
-And for those afflicted with acne or those individuals who are allergic to them, they can precipitate adverse affects.
+And for those afflicted with acne or those individuals who are allergic to them, they can precipitate adverse effects.

 Comparing Pistachios And Almonds

 Although rich in nutrients, both pistachio and almonds have certain ingredients that have the potential of causing unwanted side effects.
 For instance, both these nuts have adequate amounts of a defensive toxin called lectin, but the amount of oxalates are more in almonds.
 But what is of more significance is the amount of certain specific fats in these nuts.
-While the presence of too much omega 6 can lead to an imbalance in the immune system and an increase in polyunsaturated fats can lead to more free radical activity in the skin.
+While the presence of too much omega 6 can lead to an imbalance in the immune system1 and an increase in polyunsaturated fats can lead to more free radical activity in the skin.
 Hence, acne afflicted individuals are advised against consuming too many almonds, despite its high vitamin E content.